Jan 11, 2021, 4:42:33 PM CST Aug 9, 2023, 10:57:55 AM CDT

 Myth: The COVID‑19 vaccine can give me COVID‑19.

-Fact: It is not possible for the COVID‑19 vaccine to give you COVID‑19.
+Fact: The COVID‑19 vaccine will not give you COVID‑19.
 You may experience some side effects after the vaccine.
 These are a normal sign your body is developing protection against the virus.
 It takes a few weeks for your body to build immunity after vaccination, which means it is possible for you to get COVID‑19 just before or after you get a COVID‑19 vaccine.

 If I've had COVID‑19, should I get the vaccine?

-Reinfection with COVID‑19 is possible, and you should still receive a vaccine even if you’ve had COVID‑19.
+Yes, you should still receive a vaccine even if you’ve had COVID‑19.
+It is possible to get COVID-19 multiple times.
 Getting vaccinated can help protect you from serious illness in the future.
+Studies have shown that the vaccines can trigger a COVID‑19 immune response stronger than the one that develops naturally in people who had COVID‑19.

 If you are currently infected with COVID‑19, you should wait until symptoms resolve and you are done isolating to receive the vaccination.
 Experts are still learning more about natural immunity, as well as how long the vaccine will provide immunity.
 Recommendations will be updated as they learn more.